Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_apache_airflow/data_engineering_with_apache_airflow.md

 ## Creating our CSV data files in DBT
 Duration: 10

-In thie section, we will be prepping our sample csv data files alongside the associated sql models.
+In this section, we will be prepping our sample csv data files alongside the associated sql models.

 To start, let us first create 3 excel files under the folder ```data``` inside the dbt folder.